baikeshen/RoboND-Kinematics-Project/writeup_template.md

 Per Slack channel recommendations, a delay was placed in the trajectory_sampler.cpp file to allow use of the 'continue' function in rviz rather than manually clicking through 'next' at each step.
 Without the delay, the gripper would not fully close on the target prior to retraction and thus would repeatedly leave targets on the shelf.

+Future improvements:
+All the below could be investigated to improve pickup performance:

-Future improvements: there are extraneous symbols defined in the DH parameter dictionary which are not used in the inverse kinematics calculations and can be removed, but for ease of reading and code review, the complete table was included.
-A minor initialization speed improvement would be to hardcode the T0_3 and R_direct matrices rather than recalculating them each time IK_server.py is run.
-Occasionally, the gripper would appear to be in the correct location in front of the target at the end of the IK movement, but the following automatic "reach" step would back it out of position, execute a waving motion, and knock over the target rather than reaching forward directly for it.
-This could be investigated to improve pickup performance.
+1) there are extraneous symbols defined in the DH parameter dictionary which are not used in the inverse kinematics calculations and can be removed.

+2) A minor initialization speed improvement would be to hardcode the calculated maxtrices than recalculating them each time IK_server.py is run.

+3) Occasionally, the gripper would appear to be in the correct location in front of the target at the end of the IK movement, but the following automatic "reach" step would back it out of position, execute a waving motion, and knock over the target rather than reaching forward directly for it.